Delivering pandemic funeral and bereavement care – shared learning

 Prior to starting Full Circle Funerals in 2016, Sarah worked as a doctor and in a number of health and social care settings.

 Fran Hall is a former award winning funeral director who now runs the not for profit social enterprise company, the Good Funeral Guide CIC.
-The GFG is wholly independent from the funeral industry and is dedicated to supporting, empowering and representing the interests of dying and bereaved people living in the UK.

 Julie Dunk is Chief Executive of the Institute of Cemetery and Crematorium Management.
 Julie has been working in Cemeteries and Crematoria for over 20 years and has a wealth of experience in all matters relating to funerals.